Tech Tips

 Sometimes, section breaks can cause issues with your document’s layout or formatting.
 Here are some common problems and solutions:

-• Hidden section breaks: If you can’t see a section break, try switching to Draft view or using the key combination Ctrl+Shift+8 to display formatting marks.
+• Hidden section breaks: If you can’t see a section break, try switching to Draft view or using the key combination Ctrl + Shift + 8 (or use the Paragraph group button) to display formatting marks.
 This will help you locate and manage hidden section breaks.

 • Incorrect page numbering: If your page numbers are not displaying correctly, check that you have inserted section breaks correctly and that your page numbering is set up properly.
 Ensure that each section’s page numbering is configured as needed.